|~My Beautiful Nonna Flora~|

 1/4 cup grated pecorino cheese (or other sharp cheese)

-1 pound ziti or penne (My Nonna Flora used bucatini that she would then break into smaller pieces)
+1 pound ziti or penne or my favorite mini penne (My Nonna Flora used bucatini that she would then break into smaller pieces)